nanthony21/NA-Detector/readme.md

 then guide the user towards aligning the aperture with the target NA.

 ## Installation
-This Python package is not currently available online via Pypi or Conda.
-To install please download the source code and then install from source using `pip install .` or `python install setup.py`
+This Python package is not currently automatically uploaded online to Pypi or Conda.
+It has been uploaded manually to the `backmanlab` anaconda cloud channel so it can be installed via Conda with `conda install -c backmanlab na-detector`.
+To install from source please download the source code and then install using `pip install .` or `python install setup.py`